Not even a bruised and battered body was enough to keep Kelsey Serwa off the medal podium at the FIS World Freestyle Championships.

 It was a golden day all around for Canada as Sundbury’s Chris Del Bosco won the men’s race.

-This weekend, Serwa and the Canadian team are will be Collingwood, Ont. for an FIS World Cup race.
+This weekend, Serwa and the Canadian team are in Collingwood, Ont. for an FIS World Cup race.